 There could be a ton of compelling reasons to study abroad in Switzerland.
 Whether you’re more motivated by your studies, language, or travel, Switzerland could have something to offer.
 Here are a few reasons to consider studying abroad in Switzerland.

 - The Education: Despite being a relatively small country, Swiss universities have been known to rank among the best in the world.
 There could be a lot of reasons for this.
 But just one of them?
 The opportunities for research.
 One example: Switzerland is the home of CERN, the world’s largest particle physics research facility.
 Switzerland has also been the home of many Nobel Prize winning researchers.
 So if you want to learn from the best, universities in Switzerland could be a top contender.
 Look for programs with courses in your major.
 Or explore something completely new!

 - The Languages: Passionate about communication?
-Switzerland has not one but four official languages; German, French, Italian, and Romansh.
+Switzerland has not one but four official languages: German, French, Italian, and Romansh.
 Of these, German is probably the most prominent.
 What’s more, a good portion of Swiss families say that they speak multiple languages at home.
 Because of the variety of languages spoken, Switzerland could be a solid choice for students of a variety of European languages.

 - Quality of Life: Switzerland is known for its high quality of life among its citizens.
 Part of this is due to their economy, but other contributing factors include their healthcare, and cultural values of human development, civil liberties, and government transparency.
 Not to mention the chocolate.